gotson/komga-website/src/guides/readlists.md

 The book cards will show two extra elements:
 - a delete button, to remove the book from the read list
-- a grip handle, which let you drag and drop books to reorder them
+- a grip handle, which let you drag and drop books to reorder them (only available when the read list is manually ordered)

 Once you are done with your changes, click the tick in the top bar.
 Click the cross to discard your changes.